 There are at least 19 specific tactics we know of that can help solve this problem.
 Several of them involve creating a single-player mode product that provides value to one side of the marketplace even without a network in place.
 Others involve attracting one side of the marketplace with compensation, such as cash or leads.
-The full list will be published later.

 Multi-tenanting occurs when there are low costs or no costs to simultaneously participating in competing networks at the same time.